biomejs/biome/.changeset/biome_assist.md

 # Biome assist

-Biome assist a new product of the Biome analyzer.
-The assist is meant to provide "rules", called **actions**, that aren't meant to signal errors, like in the linter rules.
+Biome assist is a new feature of the Biome analyzer.
+The assist is meant to provide **actions**.
+Actions differ from linter rules in that they aren't meant to signal errors.

-The assist, with time, will provide code actions that users can opt in via configuration or via IDEs/editors, using the Language Server Protocol.
+The assist will provide code actions that users can opt into via configuration or via IDEs/editors, using the Language Server Protocol.

 The assist **is enabled by default**.
 However, you can turn if off via configuration: